codesmythe/XOSERA_RCBUS/README.md

 ### Schematic

-The board was created using [Kicad](https://www.kicad.org) version 8.0.
+This four layer board was created using [Kicad](https://www.kicad.org) version 8.0.

 Click the image below to download a PDF version of the schematic.